-The President or designee will review conditions with NDSCS Police and other local law enforcement.
-The President or designee will act on the following conditions:
+The President or designee will review weather-related conditions and act with the following:

 - Closure- means the college has closed all offices, classes, and activities.
 Designated Emergency Personnel will report for work.
-Closure will be announced over ENS (emergency notification system), designated radio, TV stations and newspaper internet site. - Cancellation means regular classes and night classes are canceled due to inclement weather conditions, however offices will be open & employees will report for work.
-Cancellation will be announced over ENS (emergency notification system), designated radio, TV stations and newspaper internet site. - When the campus is under winter storm emergency conditions employees and students will be notified by our emergency notification system along with local radio and television stations.
+Closure will be announced over ENS (emergency notification system), designated radio, TV stations and NDSCS web and social media sites. - Cancellation means regular classes and night classes are canceled due to inclement weather conditions, however offices will be open & employees will report for work.
+Cancellation will be announced over ENS (emergency notification system), designated radio, TV stations and NDSCS web and social media sites.